mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 Your herd needs to prepare for war.
 Gain 1 level in Electronics (remote ops) or Gun Combat.

 7 Life Event.
-Roll on the K’kree Life Events table on page 138.
+Roll on the K'kree Life Events table on page 138.

 8 Your herd meets with many others for a great ceremony.
-Gain 1 level of Profession (K’kree ritual) and a Contact outside your herd.
+Gain 1 level of Profession (K'kree ritual) and a Contact outside your herd.

 9 Your clan journeys among the stars.
 Gain one level of Engineer, Astrogator or Electronics.

 10 Your clanlord selects you to be a member of a special delegation providing hospitality to a powerful rival.
 You have to quickly learn to lead the servants.
-Gain one level of Steward skill and make an Average (8+) Profession (K’kree ritual) check.
-If successful, gain SOC+1 and your clanlord’s favor.
-If you fail, you gain your clanlord’s rival as an Enemy.
+Gain one level of Steward skill and make an Average (8+) Profession (K'kree ritual) check.
+If successful, gain SOC+1 and your clanlord's favor.
+If you fail, you gain your clanlord's rival as an Enemy.

 11 You serve aboard a warship with your herdlord.
 Gain one level in Pilot, Electronics (remote ops) or Gunner.